nithashinethsarani/-Smart-Agriculture-Management-System-/README.md

 # -Smart-Agriculture-Management-System-
-AgriSmart is a Java-based management system built with NetBeans and MySQL.
-It streamlines crop management and order processing for farmers and customers.
-Using JasperReports, it generates automated receipts to ensure efficient, transparent transactions, modernizing agricultural commerce through technology.
+AgriSmart is an integrated management system developed using Java (NetBeans IDE) and MySQL database technology.
+The project features dedicated interfaces for Administrators to manage crop inventories and Customers to place orders.
+A key highlight is the seamless integration of JasperReports, which captures real-time transaction data (Date, Time, Total) to generate automated, professional receipts.
+By bridging the gap between farmers and consumers, AgriSmart ensures transparent, data-driven, and efficient agricultural commerce.

+Note: Please sign up to access this program.